Hernan3scobar/portfolio/index.md

 <!-- Description for Second Carousel -->
 <div class="description">
     <p>Object detection: Utilized YOLO (You Only Look Once) for accurate mask-wearing classification in images.
 The deployment of this model is straightforward, making it user-friendly and effective for staff.
-YOLO’s efficiency in processing ensures reliable results for mask detection with minimal setup.</p>
+YOLO’s efficiency in processing ensures reliable results for mask detection with minimal setup.<br>
+    <a href="    https://github.com/Hernan3scobar/Object_detection" target="_blank">GitHub Repository</a></p>
 </div>

 <script>